How I Work

 I will read through the essay line by line.
 I apologize in advance for this thing that I do where I start muttering to myself about writing stuff and come off like rain man.
 What I try to do is include the student in whatever changes I wish to make.
 Instead of rewriting a sentence, I’ll ask what you are trying to say in it, and then we may come up with a better replacement together.

 You’ll also get better at writing these things.
 I fancy myself a creative writing teacher as much as a consultant (I’m also an entrepreneur, psychologist, life coach, accountant, janitor…).
-I try my hardest to explain not just what problems I see in your work, but also why I think they’re problems to begin with.
+I try my hardest to explain what problems I see in your work and why I think they’re problems to begin with.
 I then make a conscious effort to break down the issue into more general writing terminology.
 I’ll also be extra mindful to notice and bring up similar problems if you keep making them in the future.
-My goal is not to shame you, but to improve your skills as a writer as much as possible during our time together.
-One of the coolest parts of my job is seeing student’s first drafts improve as we get deeper into essay season.
+My goal is not to shame you but instead to improve your skills as a writer as much as possible during our time together.
+One of the coolest parts of my job is seeing students’ first drafts improve as we get deeper into essay season.
 Part of that is raw repetition, but a lot I can tell is them listening to my feedback and making smarter writing decisions.
+My ability to write powerful non-fiction has always been the one thing that made me feel special.
+I badly wish to share that gift with the next generation.

 8) Then you send it in.
 More virtual high-fives!
 Maybe even a virtual reward?!?!
 I ask that students take one last look over everything to make sure no typos or mistakes found their way through.
 Besides that, send it, dog.
 I’m a pretty chill guy, but one of the few things that will make me less chill is if you decide to make any last-minute content changes right before you submit.
 I have so many reasons.
 If you want to change something, Email me about it, and I’ll help you out.